HypothesisWorks/hypothesis/hypothesis-python/README.rst

 about it <https://hypothesis.readthedocs.io/en/latest/endorsements.html>`_.

 If you want to create a downstream package of Hypothesis, please read `these guidelines for packagers <https://hypothesis.readthedocs.io/en/latest/packaging.html>`_.

+Hypothesis has never had a security vulnerability, but if you need to report the first you can do so via the `Tidelift security contact <https://tidelift.com/security>`_.